9 Of The Best Free Things To Do In Rome That You Can’t Miss

 8) Altare Della Patria

-Most tourists tend to just admire the sheer scale and beauty of the exterior of the building.
-But inside there is a museum dedicated to Italian unification.
-Visitors can also climb or take a lift to the top of the building to get panoramic views of the city.
+Most tourists tend to just admire the sheer scale and beauty of the exterior of the building, but inside there is a museum dedicated to Italian unification.
+There is even access to the top of the building where you can get an insane view of the city from the same level as the chariots, you’ll even get a great view of the Colosseum which is just around the corner from the Altare Della Patria.

 Tips for visiting the Altare Della Patria